 Guidelines for Diving in Indonesia

-Emperor requires that you have a minimum of 30 logged dives to join our Indonesian itineraries and that you are Advanced Open Water or equivalent.
+We require you have a minimum of 30 logged dives to join a Raja Ampat itinerary and 50 logged dives for Komodo and Banda Sea itineraries.
+You should also be qualified to Advanced Open Water or equivalent.

 To dive with a dive buddy you must be a PADI Open Water diver or equivalent and be able to complete each dive with your buddy or following your guide.
 If you are an Open Water Diver when joining our Indonesian itineraries we will ask you to complete the Advanced Open Water course on board.